At 41, I began noticing the subtle signs of perimenopause: brain fog, joint pain, night sweats, acne, and irregular periods.

 Beyond symptom-specific supplements, it’s important to support your overall health with nutrients many women in their 40s benefit from:

-For painful cramps, there are potential benefits from fenugreek, ginger, valerian, thyme, zinc sulphate, omega 3, and vitamin B1 (5).
+For painful cramps, fenugreek, ginger, valerian, thyme, zinc sulphate, omega-3, and vitamin B1 may offer potential benefits (5).

 Lifestyle Changes That Support Perimenopause